Joe Iconis: 2015–present: Be More Chill and beyond

 A record made up of 44 original songs by Iconis, called Album, debuted on June 17, 2022, released by Ghostlight Records.
 Over the course of his career, Iconis has written hundreds of songs, many unproduced and unattached to full musicals, and found selecting only 44 to be challenging.
 To complement the album, Iconis and frequent collaborator Jennifer Ashley Tepper discuss each song on their weekly podcast ALBUM PODCAST.
 In October 2022, Iconis released 10 tracks from Album as a Halloween compilation titled A(aaagh!)lbum.

 Personal life

 Iconis married musical theater actress Lauren Marcus in 2015.
 They frequently work together, including on shows ReWrite, Be More Chill, Love In Hate Nation, and Punk Rock Girl, and live concerts.
+In April 2024, Marcus gave birth to their first child.

 Iconis is a concert performer, often performing with his musical theater family, referred to as Iconis and Family, at various New York City concert venues, such as The Laurie Beechman Theater, Joe's Pub, and Feinstein's/54 Below.